 In general, decisions about spending more than 5 years on campus or fewer than 5 years on campus should be made in consultation with the research advisor and with their approval.
-It is required, with no exceptions, that students spend at least 3 years in-residence on campus.
-During the pandemic, attending all research, clinical and coursework experiences online is consistent with the concept of being "in-residence."

 Students are simultaneously involved in three types of learning experiences-classroom learning, research training, and training in clinical assessment and intervention.
-In addition, all students obtain teaching experience, either through a paid TA position or through other means, e.g., volunteering to be a TA or through the teaching fellowship program offered by the Graduate School (http://dornsife.usc.edu/poir/provosts-mentored-teaching-fellows-program/).
+In addition, most students obtain teaching experience, either through a paid TA position or through other means, e.g., volunteering to be a TA or through the teaching fellowship program offered by the Graduate School (http://dornsife.usc.edu/poir/provosts-mentored-teaching-fellows-program/).